Joseph D. Andrade: Research and work

 Andrade's research has been focused on biomaterials and on biochemical sensors.
 He is most known for formulating the minimum interfacial free energy hypothesis for biocompatibility.
 His early work dealt with blood-materials interactions and with approaches for enhanced blood compatibility, based largely on protein-coated, hydrogel-coated, and/or polyethylene glycol-coated surfaces.

 His PhD dissertation was a theoretical model of protein adsorption.
 Later, the theory work was expanded to include polyethylene-glycol and similar interfaces.
 The focus on surfaces and interfaces required analysis of and development of tools for the characterization of polymer-based interfaces, including interface electric potentials, interfacial energy, chemical composition (via X-ray Photoelectron Spectroscopy), and interface fluorescence analysis.

 The second stage of his research career focused on biochemical sensors, based initially on fiber optics and total internal reflection fluorescence (TIRF) analysis.
 The biochemical sensor work used firefly luciferase bioluminescence and enzyme biochemistry for substrate specificity.

-He developed the University of Utah's first video-intensive general science telecourse - Science without Walls: Science in Your World - beginning in 1989.
+He developed the University of Utah's first video-intensive general science telecourse – Science without Walls: Science in Your World – beginning in 1989.
 The 40 segment TV course was broadcast on KUEN TV throughout Utah for 20 years, until 2012.

-In the late 2010s, he began working to make clear and obvious the underlying assumptions that form the basis of the current economic system.
+In 2005 he began working to make clear and obvious the underlying assumptions that form the basis of the current economic system.
 This was the basis of his 2012 run for US Congress in Utah's Second Congressional District.
 He lost.
-He is now focused on planetary sustainability for the 21st Century.
+He is now focused on planetary sustainability for the 21st century.
 He uses online resources to distribute ideas, memes and semi-fictional writings.
-In April 2016, he published State Change: A Chemical Fantasy, a semi-novel in which 29 real right wing ideologs are given MDMA illegally and secretly in order to improve their objectivity, rationality, and empathy.
+In April 2016, he published State Change: A Chemical Fantasy, a semi-novel in which 29 real right wing ideologues are given MDMA illegally and secretly in order to improve their objectivity, rationality, and empathy.